 Apply for a Research Grant

-Due current limited funds, BRACE Trustees Ltd (BTL) has made the decision to pause the upcoming research grant rounds to ensure we can continue to responsibly manage our reserves.
+Due to current limited funds, BRACE Trustees Ltd (BTL) has made the decision to pause the upcoming research grant rounds to ensure we can continue to responsibly manage our reserves.
 This means that the December 2025 round (deadline 1 September 2025) will not go ahead, and the March 2026 round will not open as scheduled.

 Please be reassured that all existing and awarded grants are fully funded, and there is no risk to these commitments.
 We have a policy of only awarding new grants that we can fund in full from our uncommitted reserves, and we are unable to guarantee this for now.